rolypolytoy/S1/README.md

 ![circuit (6)](https://github.com/user-attachments/assets/aad040da-3408-4a23-998c-13119db33bba)

-And can be made with the cheaply available 1% tolerance multi-resistor kits while falling entirely within their power consumption limits.
+And can be made with the cheaply available 1% tolerance multi-resistor kits while falling entirely within their power consumption limits, as well as adds bleeder-resistor-safety natively by using multi-megaohm resistance values to limit currents to the microampere regime.

 ### Detection, Control, and Embedded Systems